 How long will you use my personal data for?

-We will only retain your personal data for as long as necessary to fulfil the purpose we collected it for .
-Including the purposes of satisfying any legal, accounting, or reporting requirements.
+We will only retain your personal data for as long as necessary to fulfil the purpose we collected it for including the purposes of satisfying any legal, accounting, or reporting requirements.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.